 - Basic HTML skills, a plus

 - Knowledge or proficiency in Adobe Creative Suite or similar design skills, a plus

 - Science and/or environmental background, a plus

-We are currently accepting applicants for fall 2014 and beyond.
+We are currently accepting applicants for the fall 2015 term.
 To apply for a Communications & Marketing internship, send a cover letter, résumé and two writing samples to Christopher Horn at firstname.lastname@example.org.
 The position will remain open until filled.